 NOTE: Only students who do not need additional coursework and who take the number of credits or courses as listed each semester can complete the program in the time given.
 Others will take longer to complete.

-KEQ UIKI ED CURRICULUM
+General education courses (up to 10 credit hours) are acceptable, and encouraged, as electives for students intending to transfer their credit hours to a four-year university.

-FIRST YEA R - FALL SPRING
+FIRST YEA R - FALL SPRIN NG

 AGR 150 Ag/Consumer Related Occup I 1 AGR 167 Applied Beef Prod Skills 2

 AGR 161 Animal Eval/Selection I 2 AGR 169 Artificial Insemination-Cattle 1

 AGR 202 Intro to Animal Science 4 AGR 175 Computer Appl in Agribus 3

 FYE 101 Blazing Your Trail 1 AGR 189 Ag Finance & Records 3

-ENG 101 Rhet & Comp I 3 AGR Beef/Swine Mgmt Elective(s) 2-4
+ENG 101 Rhet & Comp I 3 AGR I Beef/S wine Mgmt Elective(s) 2-4

 MAT 100 Technical Math or any 11-13

 general education

 math course 3

-Approv ved Ele ective 2-3
+Approv ed Ele ective 2-3

-14- 17
+14- -17

-SUMN 1ER

-AGR 199 Occupational Internship I 4

-SECO ND YI EAR - FALL SPRING

-AGR 174 Artificial Insemination-Swine 1 AGR 164 Animal Nutrition & Health 3

-AGR 182 Applied Pork Prod Skills 2 AGR 186 Ag Business Mgmt 3

-AGR 193 Ag/Consumer Related Occup I 1 AGR Beef/Swine Mgmt Elective(s) 2-4

-ENG 102 Rhet & Comp II 3 CMN 101 Intro to Speech 3

-HIS 122 U.S. History II 3 Approved Elective 2

-Approv ved Ele ective 2 11-15

-10- -12

-SUMN 1ER

-AGR 299 Occupational Internship II 4

-\Any courses with the AGR, SLF or VET prefix are recommended for degree completion.
-General Education courses (up to 10 hours) are acceptable and encouraged as electives for students intending to transfer their degree to a four year university.
+\Any courses with AGR or VET prefix are recommended for certificate completion.
+Communication skills and math courses are acceptable and encouraged as electives for students intending to complete the certificate.